astropy/astropy-APEs/APE_LTS.rst

 In addition, it is not clear that LTS releases are needed anymore - now that the core package is over ten years old, it has reached a much higher level of stability.
-No other main package in the scientific Python ecosystem has long term support releases, and there is no longer a strong argument for having this in astropy either.
+No other main package in the scientific Python ecosystem has LTS releases, and there is no longer a strong argument for having this in astropy either.

 This APE proposes the following:

-* No longer designate any releases as LTS
+* No longer designate any releases as LTS.
-* Keep the 6-month release cycle and bump releases to x.0 every two years
+* Keep the 6-month release cycle and bump releases to x.0 every two years.
-* Refer to the x.0 releases every two years (e.g. v6.0) as 'major'
+* Refer to the x.0 releases every two years (e.g., v6.0) as 'major'
-  releases, other releases every 6 months (e.g. v6.1) as 'minor', and bug fixing releases (e.g. v6.1.2) as 'bugfix releases'
+  releases, other releases every 6 months (e.g., v6.1) as 'minor', and bug fixing releases (e.g., v6.1.2) as 'bugfix releases'.
-* Minimize as much as possible any changes that break API or change results in minor releases, but being pragmatic and accepting such changes if they would not affect many users
+* Minimize as much as possible any changes that break API or change results in minor releases, but being pragmatic and accepting such changes if they would not affect many users.
 * Add deprecation warnings or future warnings in minor and major releases but only go through with the breaking changes in major releases (either the next major release following when a warning was added, or subsequent ones if the changes